|PREDECESSORS AND SHORT HISTORY:

 Lakshman Singh II Bahadur of Jigni.

-- Rao Raja Khuman Singh Ju Deo, married and had
+- Rao Raja Khuman Singh Ju Deo, married a sister of

 - Capt.
 HH Maharaja Mahendra Sir Yadvendra Singh

 - Majhle Raja Raghvendra Singh Ju Deo, born 1896,

 - Nanay Raja Bharatendra Singh Ju Deo, born 1898,